ShaznaSalman/ShaznaSalman/README.md

 ### About Me

-I'm Ishan Sandaruwan , a self-employed university student passionate about coding and technology.
+I'm Shazna Salman , a self-employed university student passionate about coding and technology.
 I enjoy working on various projects and learning new technologies.

 ### Technologies I Work With